 If you are a regular reader of Chrome Story, you will know that I prefer writing about things that are “work in progress”.
 I rarely write about stuff when they hit the Stable channel of Chrome and Chrome OS.
-I spend a lot of time on chrome://flags page to make this happen.
+I spend a lot of time on the chrome://flags page to make this happen.
 I check this page after each update to Chrome OS.
 I am on the Canary Channel, and that means I get updates almost daily.
-I need not explain to you why I am delighted to write about an upcoming redesign of the chrome://flags page!
+I need not explain to you why I am delighted to write about an upcoming redesign of the chrome://flags page.

 According to the code change request, the redesign will include the following changes:

 - Improve responsive design for mobile devices.
 Larger touch targets.